lotterdata/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

 We begin by loading the dplyr and lubridate packages and reading the data from the zip file.
-Then force the "date" column to be of type "Date", and create a new column, day.of.week, using the lubridate "wday" function.
+Then we force the "date" column to be of type "Date", and create a new column, day.of.week, using the lubridate "wday" function.
 The resulting values will be 1 for Sunday, 2 for Monday, et cetera.

 ```r